Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Kernel Regression with the l1 and linf Norms

-The similarities between $\ell_1$ regularization (lasso) and the iterative optimization method forward stagewise regression (also known as coordinate descent) are well studied, for instance by \citet{efron2004least} and \citet{hastie2007forward}.
-Just as there is a connection between $\ell_2$ regularization and gradient descent with early stopping, an analog connection exists between $\ell_1$ regularization and coordinate descent with early stopping.
 The topic of a gradient-based algorithm similar to $\ell_\infty$ regularization does not seem to be as well studied.
-However, in Proposition \ref{thm:sgn_inf}, we show that the solutions of $\ell_\infty$ regularization and sign gradient descent flow coincide for uncorrelated data.
+However, in Proposition \ref{thm:sgn_inf}, we show that the solutions of $\ell_\infty$ regularization and sign gradient flow coincide for uncorrelated data.
 This is shown using the constrained form of regularized regression, which, due to Lagrangian duality, is equivalent to the penalized form.